-In this article I will show you how to create a basic animation, using materials such as Lego bricks or Plasticine.
-In my films, I use a simple technique called Stop-Motion animation which is basically pictures played together at high speed to create the illusion that the object is moving.
-Stop-motion is a great type of animation simply because anyone can do it.
+In this article I will show you how to create a basic animation, using materials such as LEGO bricks or Plasticine.
+In my films, I use a simple technique called ‘Stop-Motion’ animation which is essentially many pictures played together at a high speed to create the illusion that the object is moving.
+Stop-motion is a great type of animation because anyone can do it.

-In this tutorial I will share tips on everything from story boarding down to editing.
+In this tutorial I will share tips on everything from story boarding, to set building, animating characters and editing.

 What you will require